 New-member without-cause window

-Switch through TennCare Connect at tenncareconnect.tn.gov, the TennCare Connect mobile app (iOS and Android), or by phone at 1-855-259-0701.
-Approved switches take effect the first day of the following month.
+Go through TennCare Connect at tenncareconnect.tn.gov, the TennCare Connect mobile app (iOS and Android), or by phone at 1-855-259-0701.
+Ask for your change's effective date when it is approved, and keep the confirmation, since your old plan stays responsible for your care until the new one starts.

 What's the Same Across All Three Plans

-Before getting to differences, it's important to know what is uniform, because three of the categories families most often plan-shop on are not plan-by-plan choices in Tennessee.
+Before getting to differences, it's important to know what is uniform, because the two categories families most often plan-shop on, pharmacy and dental, are not plan-by-plan choices in Tennessee at all.
+Transportation is the category that looks uniform and isn't quite: same rules, different vendor.

 Pharmacy: a single statewide formulary